YoungChulDK/DTU-HPC-Setup/README.md

-# DTU HPC for Python Project Setup
+# DTU HPC Setup for Python 3 Projects

 This is a simple guide on how to use the HPC and setup your Python projects on the DTU HPC.